BIG Star Entertainment Awards: History

 The awards were conceptualised by Reliance Broadcast Network Limited's marketing arm, Big Live.
 The first ever Big Star Entertainment Awards was held on 21 December 2010 at Bhavan's Grounds in Mumbai.
 The Awards were given immense promotion through various media outlets like Reliance Broadcast Network's verticals like 92.7 BIG FM, Big Street, Big Live and Big Digital.

 The awards were launched in a public ceremony with Arshad Warzi unveiling the statuette of Big Star Entertainment Awards.
 Reliance Broadcast Network CEO Tarun Katial said, "We are very proud to announce the Big Star Entertainment Awards, an award with a high degree of consumer centricity and representing all Entertainment genres Indian’s love."
 He added the aim of the award was to celebrate entertainment the way audiences consume and enjoy it.
 Through this award, the audience are empowered to decide who their favourite entertainers are.
 He said "Delivered through engaging ideas and multiple touch points, this is a truly integrated property that is bound to create unprecedented impact, in its first year itself."

 Star India COO Sanjay Gupta said, "The Big Star Entertainment Awards will witness the coming together of Star India and Reliance Broadcast Network, two of India’s biggest media companies, with complementary capabilities.
 Star India is the leading television network in the country reaching more than 400 million viewers weekly; and together we are all set to create superlative entertainment reaching out to our viewers across all platforms."
 He added, "Today, almost 50 per cent of TV viewing happens in the entertainment space and December 31 night is a time when television viewing actually increases manifold because people are willing to sit together and watch TV.
 Therefore, we are sure that the property will pull in good eyeballs."
 Price Waterhouse Coopers were the auditors for the first award ceremony held in 2010.

 Awards

 There were 21 categories in the 2010 Big Star Entertainment Awards.
-These included 8 categories for the mainstream Hindi films, 4 for the Hindi television programmes and a set of 9 awards which honored the best shows and personalities of the 2000–2010 Decade.
+These included 8 categories for the mainstream Hindi films, 4 for the Hindi television programmes and a set of 9 awards which honoured the best shows and personalities of the 2000–2010 Decade.